-Registered and accredited schools providing courses of study that are delivered by an outside tutor for the RoSA and/or HSC should refer to section 5.3.2 of the Manual.
+Registered and accredited schools providing courses of study that are delivered by an outside tutor for the RoSA and/or HSC should refer to section 7.3.2 of the Manual.

-A registered non-government school must document the process used by the school to:
+A registration system and/or member school must document the process used by the school to:

-- verify an outside tutor's capacity to teach a course - ensure that in accessing any outside tutor the school continues to comply with the requirements under the Child Protection (Working with Children) Act 2012 - ensure that the school, if accredited, continues to comply with the requirements of the ACE Website for approved study with an outside tutor.
+- verify an outside tutor's capacity to teach a course - ensure that in accessing any outside tutor the school continues to comply with the requirements under the Child Protection (Working with Children) Act 2012 - ensure that the school, if accredited, continues to comply with the requirements of the ACE website for approved study with an outside tutor.